The excavations of 1987 revealed

 |

-| image from http://www.getmapping.com
+image from https://www.getmapping.com

 An aerial view of Birdoswald |